- Xepanil was founded forty years ago by 22 Maya Kaqchikel families. Since then, the village has grown to 125 families.

 - The families from Xepanil work mainly in subsistence agriculture, producing corn and beans for their own consumption, without a surplus that they can sell.
 Women also dedicate some time to traditional weaving.

 When we began working with Xepanil in February 2015, 90 percent of the community’s children under five suffered from chronic malnutrition.
-This rate has been reduced to 73 percent already, and we expect to see more reductions in the coming months, as the programs of our integrated approach are completed.
+This rate had been reduced to 70 percent by June 2016.
+Xepanil graduated from our two-year program in January 2017.

 “I am 23 years old, born in the village of Xepanil.
 I am a married woman, eight months pregnant.
 I’m a Maya Kaqchikel speaker, wear traditional clothes and enjoy participating in the activities that take place in the community.